suryadip2008/SE-Scripts/README.md

 - **Toasts not showing up sometimes**
   - Scripts like custom_toast.js, greetings_toast.js, etc which are based on toasts require Snapchat to be closed completely then opened.
 If you have just pressed the home button to exit Snapchat and reopened Snapchat again, the toast might not show up.
 You also need to clear Snapchat from the recents menu or exit it properly in order for the toast to show up.

-## Discontinued Versions
+## Deprecated Versions

-   Discontinued versions of the scripts can be found here : [Link](https://github.com/suryadip2008/SE-Deluxe/blob/0f000f5ad89ad4ac758b181b4888f7081fba37a3/info/Discontinued_Versions.md)
+   Deprecated versions of the scripts can be found here : [Link](https://github.com/suryadip2008/SE-Scripts/blob/main/scripts/deprecated/Deprecated.md)

 If you encounter any issues with these script, feel free to contact me : https://t.me/suryadip_sark08